ljpernic/ho-minti-society/content/pages/about.md

 ---
 template: AboutPage
 slug: about
-title: Ho Minti Society | About
+title: Ho Minti Society
-subtitle: This is the projects page subtitle.
+subtitle: Who we are and what we do
 featuredImage: https://ucarecdn.com/0f0b870f-2eb7-4c0d-800b-1ead18c621b5/
 gallery:
   - alt: yellow rope image